CALL FOR PAPERS

 Papers accepted for presentation in the Quantitative XRF Session should discuss applications of quantitative XRF (any type of XRF technology), and/or in general key parameters or novel ideas related to improving methods for quantitative XRF.

 Abstracts are hereby solicited for oral presentations in any of the sessions listed, or the XRD or XRF poster sessions.
-Poster session dates and times will be announced in the complete Conference program.
+Poster sessions will be held on Monday (XRD) and Tuesday (XRF) evening of conference week.

 - Non-ambient XRD